k21971/EvilHack/doc/evilhack-changelog.md

 - Attempt #2 to fix macOS build (github workflows) from commit f26e898
 - Attempt #3 to fix macOS build (github workflows) from commit f26e898
 - Add detection of macOS and apply filters during compile
+- Apply filters to the correct hints file (macOS)